-Change the sheet behaviour to allow for Creation of records.
+Change the sheet behavior to allow for Creation of records.

-Change the sheet behaviour to allow for Updating of records (this is the default setting).
+Change the sheet behavior to allow for Updating of records (this is the default setting).

-Change the sheet behaviour to allow for updating of data before it is committed to the database.
+Change the sheet behavior to allow for updating of data before it is committed to the database.

-Change the sheet behaviour to use the SetClientSideField() function rather than the default UpdateRecord() function.
+Change the sheet behavior to use the SetClientSideField() function rather than the default UpdateRecord() function.
 Use ClientSide will be selected by default for formulas with a Type of ClientSide Perform Action.

-Change the sheet behaviour to use the SetActionOutput() function for any field references.
+Change the sheet behavior to use the SetActionOutput() function for any field references.

 Exit this Decision Table on First Match